CentralFloridaAttorney/dataspoon/README.md

 ### Prerequisites

 1. mysql must be installed and you need to know the location (ex.
 127.0.0.1 or 192.168.1.69) and port number (ex.
-3306 or 50011); and
+3306 or 50011)
+2. you must know the username (ex. 'bilbo') and password (ex. 'baggins') of an authorized user in mysql
-2. mysql-connector-python must be installed in your environment.  dbtool.py was developed using version 8.0.31, but the version number may not be important.
+3. mysql-connector-python must be installed in your environment.  dbtool.py was developed using version 8.0.31, but the version number may not be important.

 ### Installation